 As a part of our Beauty Duets series, we are catching up with some of the coolest organic businesses run by women in partnership.
-Mariah Mansvelt Beck, founder of Yoni — a Netherlands-based organic sanitary care brand that wants everyone to have the right to know what their period products are made from – walks us through how she and cofounder Wendelien Hebly met, how their friendship grew into starting a company together and navigating close working relationships.
+Mariah Mansvelt Beck, founder of Yoni — a Netherlands-based organic sanitary care brand that wants everyone to have the right to know what their period products are made from – walks us through how she and cofounder Wendelien Hebly met, how their friendship grew into making organic sanitary products and navigating close working relationships.

 Wendelien and I have been friends for over 16 years.
 We met each other at university doing our bachelors.
 After our bachelor program, both of us studied and worked abroad but whenever we were both back in the Netherlands, we made sure we saw each other.
 About 4 years ago, both of us were working in the Netherlands again, and that’s when we ended up talking about tampons, pads and panty liners on a Sunday morning.